S3BASTI3N/nPuzzle10340912/doc/design/readme.md

 ##### protected void onCreate(Bundle savedInstanceState)
 - Creates the activity and sets the amount of moves and the images as parsed from the previous activity.

+Bundle savedInstanceState: the state of the application in a previous execution

 ---

 ##### public void switchToImageSelect()